ns275823hxniw/ejercicios/README.md

   cout << "Enter the number of pigs: ";
   cin >> pigs;

-  // Calculate the total number of legs for each type of animal. int chickenLegs = chickens * 2;
+  int chickenLegs = chickens * 2;
   int cowLegs = cows * 4;
   int pigLegs = pigs * 4;

-  // Calculate the total number of legs for all the animals. int totalLegs = chickenLegs + cowLegs + pigLegs;
+  int totalLegs = chickenLegs + cowLegs + pigLegs;

-  // Print the total number of legs. cout << "The total number of legs is: " << totalLegs << endl;
+  cout << "The total number of legs is: " << totalLegs << endl;

   return 0;